umi491/movie_search/readme.txt

-A simple web application which takes in search terms and returns a list of movies
+OBJECTIVE: To learn about APIs, Python, Flask and basic web development A simple web application which takes in search terms and returns a list of movies using the IMDB API

-TO-DO
+Features to implement in the future
+[ ] Ability to give each movie a rating
+[ ] Ability to write a review for each movie
-[ ] Implement watchlist features (watched, plan to watch, favourites) [ ] Implement ability to give each movie a rating and review
+[ ] Watchlist features - watched, plan to watch, favourites [ ] Security features - create user accounts
+[ ] Update homepage to feature popular and recent movies